According to the Centers for Disease Control, 15-20 million people are diagnosed with and treated for depression every year.

 At Vitalitas Denver, we offer ketamine for depression and anxiety, as well as a full spectrum of psychiatric services.
 If you would like to discuss your symptoms, we are happy to help you determine whether ketamine therapy could be effective for you.
-Find out if you’re a candidate and complete the brief form below to request a free consultation with a member of our team.
+Find out if you’re a candidate and complete the brief form below to contact a member of our team.

 Contact Vitalitas Denver